Cadima: History

-While emigration ran smoothly under French colonial rule, Cadima sought to accelerate its activities by loosening its selection criteria in the period preceding Moroccan independence.
+While emigration ran smoothly under the French-administered protectorate of Morocco, Cadima sought to accelerate its activities by loosening its selection criteria in the period preceding Moroccan independence.

 Cadima's was shut down and its staff were expelled when the Moroccan government banned all Zionist activities within Moroccan territory on May 13, 1956.
-The two thousand people who were in Cadima's transit camp, unable to return home after having sold all their possessions and assets, were allowed to leave quietly after the World Jewish Congress negotiated with the Moroccan government.
+The 2,000 people who were in Cadima's transit camp, unable to return home after having sold all their possessions and assets, were allowed to leave quietly after the World Jewish Congress negotiated with the Moroccan government.
 After Cadima, other agencies would facilitate the emigration of Jewish Moroccans clandestinely.